Evolutionary Ecology of Fishes Laboratory: Graduate Student Expectations

 - The student will be involved in the operation, maintenance and development of the lab and laboratory group.
 This includes attending lab meetings and helping maintain the fish room and other facilities.

 - I expect the student to be motivated to complete the program in a reasonable period of time.
 My goal is for students to finish in 2.5 years.
-This isn't always possible, but the key point is that the student must be working toward this goal.
+This is not always possible, but the key point is that the student must be working toward this goal.

 - I expect the student to keep me informed of their progress.
 This will involve regular one-on-one meetings and thrice-yearly progress reports detailing exactly what they have done and what they intend to do.